 If you have a plan for writing your book but find yourself unsure of how to develop it, I can get you started and keep you moving.
 As your Book Writing Coach, I will be dedicated to empowering you with the tools, guidance, support, and encouragement you need.
 Book coaching often includes a strategy session for how to take your plan and execute your vision.
 I can also provide professional feedback on your writing, guidance on structure and organization, ideas for enhancing your author’s voice, and the unwavering support of someone who is right there with you.
 A dedicated and seasoned Book Writing Coach can make all the difference in turning your compelling idea into a dynamic book.

-Whether you plan to self-publish or seek a commercial publisher, you want to feel confident that your writing is clear and solid so that you have the best possible chance of reaching your target audience.
+Whether you plan to publish independently or seek a traditional/commercial publisher, you want to feel confident that your writing is clear and solid so that you have the best possible chance of reaching your target audience.
 I can evaluate your completed book draft to identify your strengths and offer concrete ways to make needed improvements.
-If you are pursuing a commercial publisher, I can offer a market assessment and suggest adjustments to boost your chances of landing a publishing deal.
+If you are pursuing a traditional publisher, I can offer a market assessment and suggest adjustments to boost your chances of landing a publishing deal.

 Once you believe your book is complete, you’ll want to ensure that it reads well and is free of basic errors.
 I can offer basic proofreading, detailed line editing or large-scale content editing.
 A well-edited draft can separate an amateur from a professional.
 Whether you’re writing a memoir or autobiography, or a purpose-driven book, I can help your writing shine.

 Literary Agent and Publisher Target Searches